Neil Riley, Chairman, ME Association

 We put a lot of resource into giving as much support to people affected by this disease as we can.
-We do this by answering cries for help and providing extensive information, through phone calls at head office, emails or messages via social media or ME Connect – the telephone helpline which is available 365 days a year.
+We do this by answering cries for help and providing extensive information, through phone calls at head office, emails or messages via social media or ME Connect – the telephone helpline – available 365 days a year.

 We also convey information and generate discussion and debate of key issues.
 We gather information in the form of surveys and petitions that can then be used to try and improve things e.g. with NICE, or with debates in parliament, or medical education initiatives.

 We publish over 90 leaflets, mostly written by Dr Shepherd, MEA Trustee and Honorary Medical Adviser, which are a cornerstone of what we produce and available at small cost (or free) from the website shop and through ME Essential – our exclusive and top-quality magazine for members.

 The very popular ‘Purple Book’ (The clinical and research guide) is available in hard-copy and also on Kindle and is updated annually.
 We also send this authoritative publication to hundreds of medical professionals each and every year for free.

 We have around 5,000 paid-up members who receive ME Essential.
 We receive funds and support from members and an increasing number of non-members.
 Support for the ME Association continues to grow, most often by non-traditional methods e.g. social media.

 - M.E.
 Factsheet: What you need to know about M.E.

 - M.E.
 Research Summary: Explains the research developments

 - The Ramsay Research Fund: Investing over £1million in biomedical research.